MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ---

 ## Discard initial user input
-It is also important to consider when your user’s input may actually contain useful information, and this too can vary per channel.
-To ensure your user has a good experience on all possible channels, we avoid processing invalid response data by giving the initial prompt and setting up keywords to look for in the user's replies.
+It is also important to consider when your user’s input might actually contain useful information, and this too can vary per channel.
+To ensure your user has a good experience on all possible channels, we check the status flag _didBotWelcomeUser_ and if this is "false", we avoid processing this initial user input.
+We instead provide the user with an initial prompt for their response.
+The variable _didBotWelcomeUser_ is then set to "true" and our code processes the user input from all additional message activities.

 ## [C#](#tab/csharpmulti)